openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 4. The nozzle should move to where the camera was previously looking.
 You can click the position camera button ![](https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/position-camera.svg)  below to move the Camera back.

 The Position Tool and Position Camera buttons can be used to switch back and forth between what the camera is pointing at and what the nozzle is pointing at.

+### Contact Probing Nozzle
+Some machines (e.g. the Liteplacer) have a nozzle that can sense when the nozzle tip touches down.
+The idea is to automatically stop Z down motion without having to know exactly how high a part, a feeder and/or a PCB is.
+To use this feature in OpenPNP, you can use the [ContactProbeNozzle documented on its own page](https://github.com/openpnp/openpnp/wiki/Contact-Probing-Nozzle).

 ***